Sea Bass with Tomato and Capers

 I adapted this pan-roasted sea bass recipe from one of my favorite cooking magazines, Fine Cooking.
 The original recipe calls for Halibut, but I found some nice-looking Chilean sea bass at the market.
 You can substitute any mild white fish like cod or grouper.

-Great-tasting local tomatoes are unavailable yet, but you can find cherry or grape tomatoes with many flavors at most supermarkets.
-I pick up a big container of them at Costco each week and my daughters eat them like candy.
+Great-tasting local tomatoes are unavailable yet, but you can find cherry or grape tomatoes in many flavors at most supermarkets.
+I pick up a big container of them at Costco each week, and my daughters eat them like candy.

 This technique for cooking this dish is what I call "Pan Roasting".
 Fine cooking calls it "Sear-Roasting," which may be more accurate, but I like the sound of pan roasting.

 You start by browning (searing) the fish in an ovenproof skillet and finishing in the oven.
-This is how they do it in many restaurants and a great technique for lots of your favorite recipes.
+This is how they do it in many restaurants, and it is a great technique for lots of your favorite recipes.

 📖 Recipe